SD › Italy › Milan › Hotels › Sina The Gray Review

 Milan has around 100 specialty/local markets.

 - Carrefour Express – Handy 24-hour mini mart right in the center of town.
-7-minute walk (0.4 mile).
+(0.4 mile).

 - Eataly – Three-story Italian food emporium with every gourmet and regional specialty food you could ever need.
 Features the Michelin-starred VIVA restaurant, as well as fantastic pizza and pasta cafes.
 Definitely worth the trip outside the center.
-21 minutes (1 mile) by public transport to the Smeraldo branch.
+1 mile by public transport to the Smeraldo branch.

 - Best Hotels in Milan